Time Limit

 PLEASE NOTE: The number and types of awards given out at each competition may change at the discretion of Inferno Dance.

-Title Competition
+Title

 All soloists are eligible to add TITLE to their routine, regardless of skill level.

-Dancers also participate in an improv class on-site by one of our judges or a member of the Inferno Dance staff.
+Dancers also participate in an improv experience on-site by one of our judges or a member of the Inferno Dance staff.
 Dancers will perform to two styles of music with a break for feedback from the judges in between.
+The Title portion of the competition lasts for an hour and is usually scheduled on the Saturday of the event before the first session of the day.

 DANCERS SHOULD WEAR COMFORTABLE DANCE-WEAR FOR THE IMPROV CLASS.

-To win title, the routine must receive an adjudication of platinum or higher
+To win title, the routine must receive an adjudication of platinum or higher.

 The Titles awarded to winners are determined by age, as follows: